The Indirect Method for Generating Libraries of Optimal Periodic Trajectories and Its Application to Economical Bipedal Walking: The Compass-Gait Walker

 In contrast, the cubic B-spline parameterization introduces $n_\xi-3$ equidistant segments in the input space, which are locally decoupled.
 Thus, a variation in a single parameter~$\xi_i$ only locally affects the input curve~$\hat{\vec{u}}(t,\vec{\xi})$.
-This allows for arbitrarily large parameterizations without a blow-up in the condition number, as illustrated in Fig.~\ref{fig:directVSindirect}a.
+This allows for arbitrarily large parameterizations without a blow-up in the condition number, as illustrated in Figure.~\ref{fig:directVSindirect}a.
 Therefore, as the accuracy of approximating the control input space increases, cubic B-splines are much better suited.
-This is also evident in Fig.~\ref{fig:directVSindirect}b, which shows the relative cost error of direct shooting~($\nicefrac{\hat{c}-c}{c}$) compared to the indirect cost~($c$).
+This is also evident in Figure~\ref{fig:directVSindirect}b, which shows the relative cost error of direct shooting~($\nicefrac{\hat{c}-c}{c}$) compared to the indirect cost~($c$).
 Note that the cost value $\hat{c}$ of the cubic B-spline parameterization approaches the indirect cost value $c$ as $n_\xi$ increases, although it remains inferior.
 It is also worth noting that Bézier polynomials and cubic B-splines yield the same cost value at $n_\xi = 4$ since both describe a cubic curve.
 However, the CPU time required to evaluate~$\hat{\vec{r}}$ for these parameterizations differs slightly, as cubic B-splines are more efficiently computed in a recursive manner (Appendix~\ref{sec:inputTransc}).
 This plot of CPU times also highlights that indirect shooting can be significantly faster than direct shooting when $n_\xi$ becomes large.

 There is, of course, considerable room for improving efficiency, as the current implementation is in MATLAB.
 In addition to optimizing runtime by transitioning to a more efficient programming language such as Julia or C++, there is potential for accelerating both the direct and indirect shooting approaches.
 Specifically, there are alternative approaches for computing the first-order condition within equation~\eqref{eq:rHat} in the direct method, as detailed in Appendix~\ref{sec:sens}.
 Likewise, the indirect shooting approach can be significantly accelerated by eliminating the input variable~$u_0$ from $\vec{\chi}$.
 Often, the control input~$u$ can be explicitly expressed as a function of $\vec{x}$, $\vec{p}$, and $q$ by utilizing $\nicefrac{\partial\mathcal{H}}{\partial u}=0$.
-With a stage cost~$l=\nicefrac{k}{2}u^2$ and the input-affine dynamics of the compass-gait walker, the input takes the form:
+With an instantaneous cost~$l=\nicefrac{k}{2}u^2$ and the input-affine dynamics of the CGW, the input takes the form: